 - January 1, 2010 – All new clubs submitted to the USGA for approval must conform to new specifications.
 The PGA Tour, major championships and international federation tours adopted the rule as an “expert” condition of competition.
 Manufacturers were allowed to produce existing clubs and exhaust inventory until the end of 2010.

-- 2013 – Golf Canada decides to implement the condition of competition at the Canadian Men’s and Women’s Amateurs beginning in 2014, and at the other national championships in 2016.
+- 2013 – Golf Canada decides to implement the condition of competition at the Canadian Men’s and Women’s Amateurs beginning in 2014.

 - 2014 – The USGA and The R&A have announced that they will implement the condition of competition at their amateur competitions.